Venezuela's Maduro vows to battle corruption

 CARACAS (Reuters) - Acting President Nicolas Maduro vowed on Monday to stamp out corruption following days of accusations by his election rival Henrique Capriles that ruling party officials were plundering Venezuela's oil wealth.

 Corruption has been a perennial problem in the country and was a primary campaign issue for the late socialist leader Hugo Chavez when he was first elected in 1998.
 His death from cancer last month triggered the April 14 election.

 Polls show Maduro comfortably winning the election thanks to the goodwill generated by Chavez's social spending measures, although opposition critics had for years accused Chavez of allowing graft among allies to go unchecked.

 "I'm going to pursue corruption where ever it is.
-I'll give my own life to combat corruption if it's necessary," Maduro, who Chavez had endorsed as his successor, said at a campaign rally in the eastern city of Maturin.
+I'll give my own life to combat corruption if it's necessary," Maduro, who Chavez endorsed as his successor, said at a campaign rally in the eastern city of Maturin.

 "We've got great challenges to overcome bureaucracy, corruption and indolence of some officials who turn a blind eye to the problems of the people."

-Opinion polls, which are notoriously controversial and divergent in Venezuela, give Maduro a double-digit lead over Capriles.
+Opinion polls, which are controversial and divergent in Venezuela, give Maduro a double-digit lead over Capriles.
 The latest private survey by local pollster Datanalisis, cited by the Eurasia Group think tank, gave him 50.2 percent, compared with 32.4 percent for his opponent.